17 May – 31 October 2019

 The exhibition draws on the strange drama of Giacometti’s masterpiece to evoke the spirits, rituals and myths that haunt ancient archaeological sites such as Delos.
 The island’s statues, architectural fragments, vessels and tombstones collected in the museum are attributes of a cosmopolitan citizenry that disappeared two millennia ago.
 Just as Delos once brought together people from across the ancient world, The Palace at 4am features a global roster of thirteen artists: Lynda Benglis; Haris Epaminonda; Simone Fattal; Petrit Halilaj; Ian Law; Maria Loizidou; Daria Martin; Duro Olowu; Zohra Opoku; Rena Papaspyrou; Stefania Strouza; Barthélémy Toguo; Paloma Varga Weisz

-Curated by Iwona Blazwick OBE, Director, Whitechapel Gallery and Elina Kountouri, Director, NEON
+Curated by Iwona Blazwick OBE, former Director, Whitechapel Gallery and Elina Kountouri, Director, NEON